 It doesn’t take “Chewbacca Mom” to show us how big and important using video and having a visual storytelling strategy are.
 But, most brands are still hanging their video strategy on the viral video, instead of building a process and organization around the ongoing delivery of valuable information through video.

-We have a CMWorld track dedicated to visual content, including this excellent session on building a visual content marketing program that scales.
+We have a CMWorld track dedicated to visual content, including an excellent session on building a visual content marketing program that scales.
 In addition, we have the video architects behind the very successful visual/video programs at Marriott, Jyske Bank, and Foodable.TV.

 I have to be honest.
 I don’t get Snapchat, but enough of my smart colleagues have said it is here to stay.
 Since Snapchat has surpassed Facebook in total video views, it’s about time we started to take notice at Content Marketing World.